Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Bucks Insights & Trends

-- The Bucks are 3-7 against the spread and 6-4 overall over their past 10 games.
+- The Bucks have covered the spread twice, and are 5-5 overall, in their last 10 contests.

-- In their past 10 games, the Bucks have hit the over seven times.
+- Seven of Bucks' past 10 contests have gone over the total.

+- Against the spread, Milwaukee has fared better at home, covering 23 times in 41 home games, and 21 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.